cachethq/cachet/CONTRIBUTING.md

 - [Try Git](https://try.github.io/levels/1/challenges/1) by Code School
 - [GitHub Help](https://help.github.com)

-If you're not particularly fond of the command line, you can get one of GitHub's free GUI desktop apps:
+If you're not fond of the command line, you can get one of GitHub's free GUI desktop apps:

 - [GitHub for Mac](https://github.com/blog/1510-installing-git-from-github-for-mac)
 - [GitHub for Windows](https://github.com/blog/1127-github-for-windows)